LeddaZ/switchroot_manifest/README.md

 # Switch manifest for LineageOS Quorndog

 ### Issues
-* Display configuration tool is missing
+* Dock is broken
-* Some funky graphics bugs sometimes
+* We use hacks? for hwc on client target, probably fine
 * RSMouse is missing (maybe do in joycond??)
 * Beyonder (SATV Remote App) is broken